 If the aim of the group is a common value, rather than a geographical location, it is important to establish what these values are to ensure future decisions and living together in a community works.
-Values are usually set by consensus and are not intended to be strict rules, but rather a means to following a lifestyle valued by all.
+Values are usually set by consensus and are not intended to be strict rules, but rather a means to follow a lifestyle valued by all.

 Once you have determined your group’s values, be it geographical or otherwise, it is necessary to decide on financial values.
 Are you looking to create a cohousing group to purchase a cheaper home, or to build homes of a higher quality?
-Do you want to reach passivhaus standards of comfort and sustainability?
+Do you want to reach Passivhaus standards of comfort and sustainability?

 |It is good to establish how much each member can afford to contribute, as this will need to be understood at an early stage.|